A long weekend in Christchurch

 If the South Island’s East Coast is more your style, the Coastal Pacific is the way to see it.

-After suffering damage from the 2011 Kaikoura earthquake, this award-winning service is returning from 1st December 2018 for the summer season soon.
+After suffering damage from the 2011 Kaikoura earthquake, this award-winning service has returned for the summer season after 2 years of hard work to repair the route.

 Day 3 – head outdoors